cassianoperin/Orion-CHIP8-Emulator/README.md

 ## Problems

 * INPUT: When the first key is pressed, freeze the emulation by a second (with input_keyboard_remaps() enabled).
 Table and update value?
 Pointer?
+* POPUP TOOK CONTROL OF MRNU
+* When returning from fullscreen (click again), strange window size